Oral Surgeon vs General Dentist: When to See Which Dental Professional

 Oral and maxillofacial surgeons are trained to treat various facial, mouth, and jaw conditions, and are often referred to patients with treatment needs beyond the scope of standard dentistry.

-They perform complex tooth extractions, provide reconstructive dental surgery, soft tissue biopsies, tumor removal, jaw realignment surgery, soft tissue repair, or placing implants.
+They perform complex tooth extractions, provide reconstructive dental surgery, perform soft tissue biopsies, remove tumors, perform jaw realignment surgery, repair soft tissue, or place implants.

 Education and Training

-Dental school requirements: According to ADA, both general dentists and oral surgeons require a bachelor’s degree in a relevant field, followed by 4 years of dental school.
+Dental school requirements: According to the ADA, general dentists and oral surgeons require a bachelor’s degree in a relevant field, followed by 4 years of dental school.

-Along with clinical practical experience, this program covers anatomy, physiology, pharmacology, pathology, and oral surgery.
+This program covers anatomy, physiology, pharmacology, pathology, and oral surgery, along with clinical practical experience.
 General dentists can start practicing after passing their licensure exam.

 They also undergo training in oral pathology, anesthesia, and other related areas.
 Compared to a general dentist, an oral surgeon’s expertise and skills are far more due to their extensive specialized training in complex dental issues.